Building the Hermione in Rochefort – history in the making

 The Hermione is the famous ship that took the Marquis de La Fayette to America in 1780 to fight in the War of Independence against the British.
 Today in Rochefort in the Charente-Maritime there is a chance for visitors to share a little of that well-known 18th century episode with a visit to see a near-perfect replica of the 210-feet long three-masted oak ship.

 The project began back in July 1997, when the Hermione-La Fayette association embarked on an ambitious challenge – to recreate in detail the vessel that has forever linked the French and France with American independence.
 Their choice of location to build the Hermione was obvious; in the naval town of Rochefort, on the banks of the River Charente close to where it flows into the sea, and where work on the first Hermione began in 1778.

-However, the association’s logistical headaches have proved a bonus for visitors; giving more and more people the chance to walk around and see this complex project at first hand.
-The construction is taking place next to the Corderie Royale, the now restored centrepiece of what was the town’s Arsenal (and which is itself well worth a visit – it’s where they used to make ropes).
+However, the association’s logistical headaches proved a bonus for visitors; giving more and more people – more than four million – the chance to walk around and see this complex project at firsthand.
+The construction, which is now almost at an end, is taking place next to the Corderie Royale, the now restored centrepiece of what was the town’s Arsenal (and which is itself well worth a visit – it’s where they used to make ropes).